 - Annual meetings of American Society of Human Genetics

 - Annual meetings of American College of Medical Genetics

 Quality Improvement and Scholarly Activities

 Residents are required to participate in quality improvement projects and scholarly activities during their residency training.

 Individualized Training Curriculum

-In addition to core training in clinical genetics, residents are encouraged to develop their own interests and specialized areas of expertise in medical genetics through structured and individualized training curriculums.
+In addition to core training in clinical genetics, residents are encouraged to develop their own interests and specialized areas of expertise in medical genetics through structured and individualized training curriculum.

 Genetics Residents as Teacher (GREAT)

 Residents will have 18 months of protected research time to develop their own clinical and/or basic research projects during the second and third years of training.
 This mentored research training is supported by a NIH T32 research training grant to the Johns Hopkins University and other institutional funds.
-The consortium training with the NHGRI Medical Genetics Residency Program has greatly expanded genetics research training opportunities with world-renowned investigators in medical genetics at Johns Hopkins and the NIH.
+The consortium training with the NHGRI medical genetics residency program has greatly expanded genetics research training opportunities with world renowned investigators in medical genetics at Johns Hopkins and NIH.